-Mississippi Lottery Corporation announces its first daily draw game | Lottery Post
+Mississippi Lottery announces its first daily draw game | Lottery Post

 By Kate Northrop

-JACKSON, Miss. — Since officially launching on November 25, 2019, the Mississippi Lottery Corporation will be releasing its first-ever daily draw game this coming Tuesday, September 1.
+JACKSON, Miss. — Since officially launching on November 25, 2019, the Mississippi Lottery will be releasing its first-ever daily draw game this coming Tuesday, September 1.

 In Cash 3, players will pick one of eight different play types and choose a three-digit number from 000-999.
 Players can also elect a Quick Pick option, which allows the lottery terminal to randomly choose their numbers for them.